 Asia offers a number of significantly diverse climates and geographic qualities.
 Climates span from arctic and subarctic to tropical in other areas.
 Some areas are very moist, while others are extremely dry.

-Asia has the second largest nominal GDP of all of the continents, second only to Europe, while Asia has the largest GDP of all continents when it is measured in purchasing power parity, or PPP.
+Asia has the second largest nominal GDP of all of the continents, second only to Europe, while it has the largest GDP of all continents when it is measured in purchasing power parity, or PPP.
 Many high growth nations are in Asia, including China, India, Israel, Thailand, Indonesia, Qatar, Bahrain, and the United Arab Emirates.

 Asia’s Natural Resources

-In addition to Asia being the largest continent in the world by a substantial margin, the continent is very rich in natural resources, and this includes resources such as forests, fish, rice, copper, silver, water, and petroleum.
+In addition to being the largest continent in the world by a substantial margin, the continent is very rich in natural resources, and this includes resources such as forests, fish, rice, copper, silver, water, and petroleum.
 Manufacturing in Asia is very strong, particularly in East and Southeast Asia.

 The eastern portion of Asia has had the strongest overall Human Development Index (HDI) improvement of any other region across the globe, almost doubling within the last 4 decades, according to data analyzed in relation to health, education, and income.